-High-ticket merchant accounts give businesses the ability to accept credit card payments for pricier services and products from consumers.
+High-ticket merchant accounts enable businesses to process credit card payments for high-dollar products and services.

 - Credit repair